Jerry-Lees/F5-BIG-IQ-REST-Postman-Collection/README.md

 Output:

-    NewFileUploadID             - The ID of the file upload, can be used later to check on the status of teh key creation.
+    NewFileUploadID             - The ID of the file upload, can be used later to check on the status of the key creation.
 Ideally, it is "FINISHED"-- but if not it can provide some troubleshooting information.

 #### "Create Cert from Uploaded File" Request